 The Congressional Budget Office (CBO) is a nonpartisan federal agency that provides budget and economic information to Congress.
-They usually model estimates for the 10 year periods, such as 2010-2019.
+They usually model estimates for the ten year periods, such as 2010-2019.
 They have estimated that over 16 million previously uninsured Americans would be covered by Title I and II each.
 However, after the Supreme Court rules that the individual mandate was constitutional, the number for Title I was estimated to be closer to 20-22 million and the number for Title II would be close to 12 million since it became optional for states.

-A closer look at the Affordable Care Act (ACA) financing:
+A closer look at the Affordable Care Act (ACA) financing

 The spent column shows where the money is going, which is expected to be close to $960 billion.
 Most of this money is spent on Title I and II.
-The $54 billion in the Title III addresses the Medicare Part D coverage known as the Donut Hole.
+The $54 billion in Title III addresses the Medicare Part D coverage known as the Donut Hole.

 Where does the money come from?

 Since the law needed to be self-financed, Congress introduced changes to Medicare and Title IX.
-Title IX, which addresses financing, contributes $437 billion, from which the majority comes in the form of taxes added on to high income earners (individuals with incomes above $200,000 or families with household incomes above $250,000).
+Title IX, which addresses financing, contributes $437 billion, from which the majority comes in the form of taxes added on to high-income earners (individuals with incomes above $200,000 or families with household incomes above $250,000).
 This is expected to contribute $200 billion to the ACA.
 Over the 10 year period, the CBO along with the Joint Committee on Taxation has estimated that the new law will actually lower the federal budget.
 It is estimated that the Affordable Care Act will produce a net decrease in the federal deficit by $210 billion as a result of changes in direct spending and revenues in this period.

 Market Challenges to the Affordable Care Act

 The Affordable Care Act created health insurance market exchanges: